We discuss the following topics in this blog:

 These are only some of the examples of new opportunities created by a platform.

-Service Chaining and Application Bundling
+What is Service Chaining and Application Bundling?

 Enterprise customers need pre-baked solutions going beyond simple aggregation of products and services.
 In order to deliver on the promise of scale, agility and efficiency, DSPs need an ecosystem for partnership and collaboration.
-This eco-system must be enabled by modern cutting-edge (and very often open source) technology, along with DevSecOps and CI/CD pipelines so that software developed by partners can be “stitched” together in platform infrastructure and applied on the production with minimal intervention.
+This eco-system must be enabled by modern cutting-edge (and very often open-source) technology, along with DevSecOps and CI/CD pipelines so that software developed by partners can be “stitched” together in platform infrastructure and applied on the production with minimal intervention.

 CSPs would need to build platforms to support service chaining.
-Let me give you an example of how service chaining would come into play for Private LTE as service offering.
+Let me give you an example of how service chaining would come into play for Private LTE as a service offering.

-What you see here is a service offering enabled by stitching of solution components from multiple vendors and partners.
+What you see here is a service offering enabled by the stitching of solution components from multiple vendors and partners.

 This is the goldmine for platform players, and we believe that around 20-25% of the market leaders will take the route of setting e2e platforms, enabling multiple parties to come together and build common solutions for the end customers.